ker2x/DearDiary/README.md

 - 2021/04/04 : Dear diary, i still can't find the flaw i need in the sstic challenge. i RE'd everything, twice.
 My brain is melting
 - 2021/04/05 : Dear diary, my brain need a break.
 - 2021/04/06 : Dear diary, i'm making a Neural network based game using GMS2 during my break (if you can call that a break)

+---

+### 2021/04/07
-- 2021/04/07 : Dear diary, i'll go back to my usual easier stuff.
+Dear diary, i'll go back to my usual easier stuff.
 The sstic challenge can wait a little bit.

+I found 2 interesting links :
+- https://github.com/thalium/icebox : Icebox is a Virtual Machine Introspection solution that enable you to stealthily trace and debug any process (kernel or user).
+- https://github.com/umanovskis/baremetal-arm : This repository contains a tutorial ebook concerning programming a bare-metal ARM system.
+More specifically it deals with a ARMv7A version of the ARM Versatile Express platform, emulated on a regular PC through QEMU.